felixfalk2903/course-iot-applications/src/index.md

 In the second half of the semester the knowledge of this and previous courses should be transferred into a group project.
 The projects will try to solve an IoT problem containing devices that communicate using an IoT protocol.
 Bluetooth Low Energy, LoRaWan, Wifi,... devices will be available for these projects.

+[Check out](./projects/hardware/) the available hardware or get some idea's.
 Any suggestions or ideas are welcome.

 ## Lifelong learning